rorygibson/mundi/README.md

 ## TODO
 + parse for SiteMapIndex elements
 + respect and follow SiteMapIndex elements - need to provide a fetch function to do this
-+ parse lastmod into some kind of non-string time structure (joda?)
 + validate changefreq against always | hourly | daily | weekly | monthly | yearly | never - and default to always if it doesn't validate

 ## License